jeffpar/pcjs/tools/dx/README.md

 Later, I added an `--update` option to generate another `bash` script that calls [update.py](update.py) to update selected metadata (eg, *title* and *description*).
 After generating the initial script, I modified it by hand, changing all the title dates to match those printed on the faces of the CDs.

 For the initial dates, I had relied on the `Creation Date` stored in the CD-ROM volume descriptor.
-Unfortunately, `Creation Date` usually pre-dated whatever Microsoft ultimately printed on the face of the CD-ROM, usually by at least one month.
+Unfortunately, `Creation Date` usually pre-dated whatever Microsoft ultimately printed on the face of the CD-ROM, often by one month or more.

-You can browse the results [here](https://archive.org/details/@jeffpar).
+The upload of TechNet CDs is now complete, and you can browse the results [here](https://archive.org/details/@jeffpar).